ljyGmail/MyNotes/Vim/practical_vim/ch01_vim_way.md

 | Scan document for previous match | ?pattern`<CR>`        | `n`    | `N`     |
 | Perform substitution             | :s/target/replacement | `&`    | `u`     |
 | Execute a sequence of changes    | `qx{change}q`         | `@x`   | `u`     |

+## Tip 5.
+Find and Replace by Hand

+* Use `*` to executes a search for the word under the cursor at the moment.

+* Make the Change Repeatable